Unit rationale, description and aim

 Physiotherapists manage people with varied physical and medical conditions across the lifespan and safe exercise prescription is a treatment intervention utilised for maintenance, rehabilitation and to improve physical capacity, independence and quality of life.
 In this unit, students will build on their knowledge and skills from earlier units of study of the physiological responses to deconditioning and training, on muscle function and the cardiorespiratory system, and the principles of exercise testing and prescription.

 Students will extend their knowledge of energy systems, muscle and cardiorespiratory physiology and develop their skills of assessment, prescription, monitoring, evaluation, progression and documentation of both resistance and aerobic exercise training.
-Through a social derterinants lens (both Aboriginal and Torres Strait Islander and non-Aboriginal and Torres Strait Islander people) that will develop understanding of the implications on health professsional practice, students will develop person-centred exercise programs, including self-management and adherence strategies to promote positive lifestyle changes and quality of life.
+Through a social determinants lens (both Aboriginal and Torres Strait Islander and non-Aboriginal and Torres Strait Islander people) that will develop understanding of the implications on health professional practice, students will develop person-centred exercise programs, including self-management and adherence strategies to promote positive lifestyle changes and quality of life.
 The aim of this unit is to expand students' knowledge of, and skill in, exercise testing and prescription of resistance and aerobic exercise for healthy people and those with chronic conditions which will underpin future units of study.

 2025 10